-I am looking forward to helping you learn ArcGIS Pro this semester.
 As we work together over the next few months, you will be encouraged to think about integrating geospatial analysis into your other San José State coursework and Masters Planning Report.
-There are many avenues for assistance and to accelerate your understanding of GIS: in-class exercises and personal guidance from me, at least four office hours per week, and the ability to reach me via e-mail (I typically reply to clearly worded messages very quickly).
+There are many avenues for assistance and to accelerate your understanding of GIS: in-class exercises and personal guidance from me, at least three office hours per week, and the ability to reach me via e-mail (I typically reply to clearly worded messages very quickly).
+I've also hired a terrific student assistant to help you.
 There is a lot of work to complete in this course, but I'm here to help you succeed - and we'll have some fun, too.